Posted on Product Defects Blog / Blog / VA Finalizes Presumptive Diseases Rule for Camp Lejeune – Toxic Water and What You Should Know

 You could be eligible for compensation if you provided service at Camp Lejeune and these requirements apply:

-You’re a veteran, former National Guard member, or former reservist who has been honorably discharged.
+- You’re a veteran, former National Guard member, or former reservist who has been honorably discharged.

-You had been stationed within the borders of the MCAS New River, North Carolina base or Camp Lejeune.
+- You had been stationed within the borders of the MCAS New River, North Carolina base, or Camp Lejeune.

-You served anywhere from August 1, 1953, and December 31, 1987, with at least 30 days (could be non-consecutive).
+- You served anywhere from August 1, 1953, and December 31, 1987, with at least 30 days (could be non-consecutive).

-Disability compensation claims that were filed with the VA after March 14, 2017, or claims pending before these time periods are impacted.
+Disability compensation claims filed with the VA after March 14, 2017, or claims pending before these time periods are impacted.
 There’s no retroactive provision.
 If you had a claim that was previously denied, you should start a new one because of this rule.

 Yes, these members are eligible for VA benefits, and the rule could apply to them.